The plan is to have only ever one wedding day and look for a wedding suit or tuxedo once in your life.

 The third type of lapel is a shawl collar.
-This is only ever appropriate for evening wear.
+Again, this is only ever appropriate for evening wear.

 It is more formal than peak and is found mostly on tuxedos.
 It is recognized by its rounded edge all the way around.